segment-boneyard/khaos/Readme.md

   Khaos templates are just plain old directories where any file or filename can have **handlebars placeholders**.
 When you create a new project, Khaos will scan the template for placeholders and prompt you to fill in a value for each one.

-  For example maybe you have a `package.json` in your template...
+  For example, say you have a `package.json` in your template...

 ```js
 {